Error Mitigation for Quantum Neural Networks on IBM Quantum Devices

 Set-up of the QNN

-We first set-up the data encoding circuit of the QNN.
-Here we utilize the ChebyshevPQC encoding circuit for 2 qubits and 2 layers.
+We first set up the data encoding circuit for the QNN.
+Here, we utilize the ChebyshevPQC encoding circuit with 2 qubits and 2 layers to keep runtime low.

 [30]: